NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

 `DeepLabV3 architecture on a ResNet-101 backbone <https://arxiv.org/abs/1706.05587>`_, pretrained on
 `PASCAL VOC 2012 segmentation dataset <http://host.robots.ox.ac.uk/pascal/VOC/voc2012/>`_, using a facade segmentation dataset of 30,000 images supplemented with relevant portions of ADE20K segmentation dataset.
-The peak model performance was attained using the Adam optimizer at a learning rate of 0.001 (batch size: 4), after 40 epochs.
-The conversion between pixel dimensions and real-world dimensions were attained by use of edge detections performed on satellite images.
+The peak model performance was attained using the `Adam optimizer <https://arxiv.org/abs/1412.6980>`_ at a learning rate of 0.001
+(batch size: 4), after 40 epochs.
+The conversion between pixel dimensions and real-world dimensions were attained by use of field of view and camera distance information collected for each street-level imagery.

+:numref:`mean_roof_ht_app` shows a scatter plot of the AI predicted mean roof heights vs AI-predicted number of floors.
+A general trend observed in this plot is that the roof height increases with the number of floors, which is in line with the general intuition.

 .. figure:: figure/MeanRoofHtApp.png
    :name: mean_roof_ht_app